 Eleven million undocumented persons have no pathway to citizenship, even though they have contributed greatly to the country they call home -- essential workers, DREAMERs, TPS holders, and farmworkers.
-VIA works with our national network's campaign to win immigration reform.
+VIA works with our national network's Faith for Liberation campaign to win immigration reform.
 Meetings are the 1st Thursday of each month from 10-11:15 am.